Previous Impact Examples

 Issue: Navicate has had numerous encounters with a Resident in Pottstown who had a history of homelessness and was temporarily living with her daughter.
 Over the course of 1 ½ to 2 months in working with the Navicate, Resident expressed her daughter was being evicted for back rent and she would not be able to go with her as she would be on her own.
 The Resident has no income as she has issues with severe back pain, poor ambulation, depression and has been denied 3 times for SSD.
 Resident also expressed suicidal thoughts with a viable plan while in the Navicate office.
 She also had been using her daughter’s phone, but no longer has access.

-Intervention: The Navicate over the course of 1 ½ months gave numbers to Rubin & Badame Associates for SSD claim and also attempted to connect Resident to The Personal Navigator SOAR Program (SSI/SSDI Outreach, Access and Recovery) for SSD fast tracking, but she did not qualify as she already had an open case with the Social Security Office.
+Intervention: The Navicate over the course of 1 ½ months gave numbers to Rubin & Badame Associates for SSD claim and also attempted to connect Resident to The Personal Navigator SOAR Program (SSI/SSDI Outreach, Access, and Recovery) for SSD fast-tracking, but she did not qualify as she already had an open case with the Social Security Office.
 The Navicate also attempted linking Resident to a Safe Link phone but was unsuccessful because her address could not be verified by Safe Link.
 Navicate referred to the Personal Navigator to connect Consumer to an Assurance phone through the County Assistance Office, also known as the Department of Public Welfare; Resident just needed to go to the CAO to sign her signature and pick up the phone.
 In the process of working with Resident, she expressed suicidal thoughts with a plan.
 Navicate made a warm transfer to both Adult Mobile Crisis and Creative Health Services.
-The Resident was assigned a Case Manager with Creative Health who provided transport to a SSD physical exam.
+The Resident was assigned a Case Manager with Creative Health who provided transport to an SSD physical exam.
 While in the exam, the Resident expressed further suicidal thoughts and was immediately hospitalized.
 Upon telephone contact with a behavioral health clinic social worker, the Resident was later transferred for further inpatient psych treatment.
 While in treatment, the Resident was connected to Critical Time Intervention and transferred to proper safe shelter placement within the Your Way Home system.

 Impact: Another life was saved.
 While the Resident still has issues and is homeless without income, she is connected properly to those supports required to sustain her while she goes through the SSD / SSI process.
 She has shelter and mental health services that will monitor her ongoing situation and assist her back to self-sustainability as much as possible.